-PED 120 TAI CHI CHIH / 1 credit
+PED 120 TAI CHI CHIH / 1 CREDIT

-This course provides an introduction to both the theory and practice of Tai Chi Chih.
-Tai Chi Chih is a non-competitive, non-martial arts form of movement that promotes physical strength and balance, and at the same time enhances focus, concentration and emotional wellness.
+An introduction to both the theory and practice of tai chi chih.
+Tai chi chih is a non-competitive, non-martial arts form of movement that promotes physical strength and balance, and at the same time enhances focus, concentration, and emotional wellness.
 It is also an excellent program for relieving stress.
-It is appropriate for all ages and abilities, and can be easily adapted for those with physical disabilities or limitations.
+It is appropriate for all ages and abilities and can be easily adapted for those with physical disabilities or limitations.